Calling all innovators: Red Bull Basement is back

 For the first time, the new wave of innovators will leverage AI to create a business plan, find opportunities, identify and prioritize potential growth areas, and enable their state-of-the-art ideas.

-Phase 1 – Application: From August 1 through October 27, 2024, one- or two-member teams of students and innovators from the U.S. can visit the Red Bull Basement website www.redbullbasement.com, where the easy-to-use AI tool will help them to create and submit a one-page business plan as their application.
-A panel of hand-picked judges will select the top teams for the National Final held at MIT Media Labs in Cambridge, MA from November 15-17 in partnership with DoorDash, the official food delivery partner.
-The winner of the National Final will go on to represent the U.S. at December’s Global Final.
+Stage 1 – Application: From August 1 through October 24, 2024, one- or two-member teams of innovators from Canada can visit the Red Bull Basement website www.redbullbasement.com, where the easy-to-use AI tool will help them to create and submit a one-page business plan as their application.

-Phase 2 – Development: From November 18 through December 1, 2024, the national-winning teams will unlock resources including the chance to work with mentors and experts as well as AI technology to detail their business plan and evolve their ideas toward readiness as a business start-up.
+Stage 2 – Pre-Selection: From October 25 through 28, 2024, a local panel of hand-picked judges will judge each application base on four specific criteria: concept uniqueness, business impact, founders profile, and idea feasibility.
+Each criteria has a total weight of 25% towards the overall score and each individual or team participant who achieves one of the top 20 scores will be selected as a finalist.

+Stage 3 - Video Submission: As a top 20 finalist, teams will need to create and upload a unique and original video that reflects their project idea between October 29, 2024 and November 3, 2024.
+The 20 finalists will receive an official link via email to submit their video.

+Stage 4 - Winner Selection: From November 4 through 8, 2024, the panel of local judges will use the same criteria outlined in Stage 2 to determine the winner, who will become the National Champion and have the opportunity to represent Canada at the Global Final.

-Phase 3 – Global Final: From December 2 through 5, 2024, the Global Final will bring together the finalists from over 40 countries for an immersive event in Tokyo, featuring workshops, a dedicated AI session, and networking with international entrepreneurs, visionaries and business leaders, culminating in the announcement of the global winner of Red Bull Basement 2024.
-The World Final winner will receive an MBA like no other; a 3-week hands-on experience in the Silicon Valley.
+Global Final: From December 2 through 5, 2024, the Global Final will bring together the finalists from over 40 countries for an immersive event in Tokyo, Japan, featuring workshops, a dedicated AI session, and networking with international entrepreneurs, visionaries and business leaders, culminating in the announcement of the global winner of Red Bull Basement 2024.
+The World Final winner will receive an opportunity like no other; a 3-week hands-on experience in the Silicon Valley.

 It’s the perfect environment to build something that’s never existed before and something beyond your wildest dreams